nodejs/build/doc/meetings/build-wg-meeting-2017-09-13.md

 - Michael Dawson (@mhdawson)
   - Some work to keep benchmarking jobs runs running
   - Adding graphics for new donators
-  - Work to get ok to get Ok for George to help on Mac install, and will do bootstrap later this week.
+  - Work to get Ok for George to help on Mac install, and will do bootstrap later this week.
   - Continuing to work on z/OS machine setup and ansible script
 - George
   - initial discussion with Michael on the Mac OS setup